Last Updated: February 27, 2021

 - I-CARE: For overall patient tracking in Illinois, I-CARE is used to track individual patient information and conduct and/or recall notification for additional doses.

-- EMTrack: EMTrack is currently being used in Illinois by EMS systems for patient tracking.
-The EMTrack Mass Testing and Vaccination Module was used for vaccination clinics/PODs during the H1N1 pandemic and is regularly used at seasonal flu clinics.
-The module enables clients to schedule appointments and be pre-screened for vaccination prior to coming to the vaccination site.
-EMTrack is an optional system that will be provided to state partners at no cost.
+- EMTrack: EMTrack is currently utilized in Illinois by EMS systems for patient tracking.
+The EMTrack Mass Testing and Vaccination Module was utilized for vaccination clinics/PODs during the H1N1 pandemic and is utilized at seasonal flu clinics.
+The module enables clients to schedule appointments and be pre-screened for vaccination prior to going to a vaccination site.
+EMTrack was upgraded for the COVID-19 pandemic is an optional system for all COVID-19 vaccine providers in the State of Illinois, at no cost.

-The EMTrack - Vaccination Module is designed for use by COVID-19 providers at the state, region, county, or city level.
-The solution includes a website which enables providers to schedule COVID-19 vaccinations by operationalize mass immunization campaigns or Points of Distribution (PODs).
+The EMTrack - Vaccination Module is a solution designed by Juvare for use by COVID-19 providers at the state, region, county, or city level.
+The solution includes a website/portal, which enables providers to schedule COVID-19 Points of Dispensing (PODs) or Clinics.

-This solution is free for the providers in Illinois and includes;
+This solution is free for all COVID-19 providers in the State of Illinois and includes:

-- A portal for individuals/patients, who qualify, to register and pick an appointment time, within each phase.
+- A portal for individuals/patients who qualify, to register, self-attest to the priority group they belong to and pick an appointment time, within each phase.
 This includes a ticket that is generated with a unique identifier.

-- Send reminders to individuals/patients for their first dose appointments and when to schedule their second dose appointment.
+- The system sends reminders to individuals/patients for their first dose appointments and when to schedule their second dose appointment.

-- Provide an application to use on smart devices for providers to use at the POD to scan individuals/patients through each section of the POD.
+- Provides a digital application for POD operations to utilize on smart devices for providers to scan individuals/patients through each section of the POD.

-- The system automatically uploads required data into I-CARE.
+- The system automatically uploads/reports all required data into I-CARE.

-If you are a COVID-19 vaccine provider in the state of Illinois would like to start registering your PODs now in the EMTrack system, please follow the instructions below:
+If you are a COVID-19 vaccine provider in the State of Illinois and would like to start registering your PODs now in the EMTrack system, for more information please visit the IDPH Point of Dispensing Online Training Center.
+The password for initial POD registration was distributed via a SIREN on January 6th.
+You can request the password from DPH.Covid.Vaccination@Illinois.gov via your agency email account, if needed.

 POD Setup and Operations

-LHD’s should plan to collaborate with their local partners, such as hospitals, long-term care and/or assisted living facilities, emergency management and other potential vaccine providers that serve priority groups in their jurisdiction, to ensure access to vaccine to the designated priority groups and eventually to the general public.
+- LHDs should plan to collaborate with their local partners, such as hospitals, long-term care and/or assisted living facilities, emergency management and other potential vaccine providers that serve priority groups in their jurisdiction, to ensure access to vaccine to the designated priority groups and eventually to the general public.
+LHDs should work with these local partners to ensure they are reaching the hardest hit communities within the identified priority groups.

 Utilizing systems like EMTrack, persons in the priority groups of the given phase can register online for an appointment for vaccinations at their desired POD location.
-Once a person is registered, they are provided a ticket with a QR code on their electronic device or provided receipt that can be printed, that can be used to check in on arrival to the POD.
+Once a person is registered, they are provided a ticket with a QR code on their electronic device or provided a receipt that can be printed, that can be used to check in on arrival to the POD.
 Once checked in, the person will then be screened.
-After screening, the person will be vaccinated and per CDC guidance, will be observed for 15 minutes or for 30 minutes if the individual has a history of anaphylaxis.
+After screening, the person will be vaccinated and per CDC guidance, will be observed for 15 minutes or for 30 minutes, if the individual has a history of anaphylaxis.
 The observation period is intended to monitor for any health complications from the vaccine.
-Once a person is cleared after the observation period, they will be checked out/discharged from the POD.
-The individual/patient is then contacted at a later date to remind them of their second dose and that it is time to make an appointment in the EMTrack system, to the contact information they entered when registering for their first dose.
+Once cleared after the observation period, they will be checked out/discharged from the POD.
+The individual/patient is then contacted with a second dose reminder.

 Figure 8: Providers' Process at the Point of Distribution